 About the Shuttle

-NCDOT is leasing the shuttle and partnering with other public entities for deployment.
+NCDOT is leasing the shuttle and partnering with other public entities for deployment across the state.

 Facts about the CASSI:

 - Transports up to 5 people from the same household or 3 people from different households (per COVID-19 safety recommendations)

 - Wheelchair accessible

 - Up to 16 hours of operation per charge